Nikeemma12/Nikeemma12/README.md

-- 👋 Hi, I’m @Nikeemma12
+- 👋 Hey peeps, I’m Nzube
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in Software Development and AI
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...